Disclosure: Some links on this page are affiliate links. If you purchase through these links, we may earn a commission at no extra cost to you.

 What Happens Next

-— If you don't want to wait, FDA-approved GLP-1 options — including the Wegovy pill — are available right now.
-Starting today and switching to orforglipron later is a path supported by Lilly's own Phase 3 data.⁹
+— If Foundayo isn't the right fit, other FDA-approved GLP-1 options — including the Wegovy pill — remain available, and switching between oral GLP-1s is supported by Lilly's own Phase 3 data.⁹

 You're not behind.
 You're right on time.